KUNJAN6902/DataAnalysis-PrimarySales-MilkCollection/README.md

 # SalesData and MilkCollection DataAnalysis

-I performed data analysis on :
+=> I performed data analysis on :
   (1) Primary Sales Data of a company and
   (2) Milk Collection Data of two different villages.

-I have tried to explain my approach to analyse these datasets in "Data Analysis-My Approach" - file.
+"Milk collection Data Analysis" and "Sales Data Analysis" folders uploaded above contain datasets, PowerBI files and PowerBI PDF reports.

-On this repository, I have uploaded Datasets, Power BI files of both analysis & PDF reports generated from PowerBI.
+=> I have tried to explain my approach to analyse these datasets in "Data Analysis-My Approach.docx" - file.

 Thank You,
 Kunjan Shah.